steffenkoerner/steffen.koerner.github.io/_posts/2022-02-11-q-learning.md

 ![Grid World Trajectory](/images/grid_world_trajectory.png)

 What has the agent learn now?
-He learned that action right in state(3,2) is good as he got a reward of +1.
+He learned that action right in state (3,2) is good as he got a reward of +1.
 This is very obvious.
 But what about all the other states that are part of this trajectory.

+These method is called Monte Carlo.

 +++++++++++++++ Unordered Things